3 Jun 2025

 • Integrity: Hold ourselves to the highest moral standards, admit when we fall short, and then evolve.

-Research shows that women and people from underrepresented groups often apply to jobs only if they meet 100% of the qualifications.
-We recognize that it is highly unlikely that someone meets 100% of the qualifications for a role.
+We recognize that it is highly unlikely that someone meets 100% of the desired attributes for a role.
 If much of this job description describes you, then please apply for this role.

 The Met is committed to the full inclusion of all qualified individuals.
 As part of this commitment, The Met will ensure that persons with disabilities are provided reasonable accommodations.
 If reasonable accommodation is needed in this process, please contact benefits@metmuseum.org.